openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContentBase64(resId: number): Promise&lt;string&gt;

-Obtains the Base64 code of the image corresponding to the specified resource ID.
+Obtains the Base64 code of an image based on the specified resource ID.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager